giopolykra/Transverse_Ising/README.md

 <ul>
   <li>In the file "E.py " the is the definition of the Heisenberg Hamiltonian and the momentum operator.
 </li>
-  <li>The "matrix_plot.py" can by used to create 2d plots from the matrices in "E.py".
+  <li>The "matrix_plot.py" can by used to create 2d plots from the matrices in "E.py" as well a scatter plot of momenta vs Energy of the excited states.
 </li>
   <li>The "circuit.py" has definitions of the circuits that can be used for the computations.
 </li>